Zhenjiang Jiangsu, China Travel Guide

 Zhenjiang manages parks like Nanshan Scenic Area for protection and public enjoyment.
 Respect all signs and rules within these areas.

 Recycling bins are increasing.
-Waste segregation is encouraged.
-Dispose of trash properly in designated bins when there are facilities.
+Waste separation is encouraged.
+Dispose of trash properly in designated bins when services are available.

 Water supplies are managed.
 Responsible water use is important.
 Conserve water in your accommodation with shorter showers and reusing towels.

-Conscious choices about transportation and accommodation reduce your environmental impact.
+Conscious choices about transit and accommodation reduce your environmental impact.

 Opt for public transportation or active travel within Zhenjiang.
 Consider carbon offsets for international flights.